zulip/zulip/help/mastering-the-compose-box.md

 {start_tabs}

-{tab|stream-compose}
+{tab|channel-compose}

 {!start-composing.md!}

-1. Select any stream from the dropdown in the top left of the compose box.
-You can start typing to filter streams.
+1. Select any channel from the dropdown in the top left of the compose box.
+You can start typing to filter channels.

 1. Enter a topic name.
 Auto-complete will provide suggestions for previously used topics.